A Boogie wit da Hoodie: 2019–2020: Artist 2.0

-2021–present: Hiatus and Me vs. Myself
+2021–2022: Hiatus and Me vs. Myself

-After dropping the deluxe edition of Artist 2.0, Dubose did not drop any singles for around a year, taking a hiatus.
+After the deluxe edition of Artist 2.0, Dubose did not issue any singles for around a year, taking a hiatus.
 During this period, however, he was featured on songs with artists such as Pop Smoke, Jess Glynne, Nas, Capo Plaza, DJ Khaled, and more.

 On May 14, 2021, Dubose returned alongside American rapper Rowdy Rebel and released their song "9 Bridge".

 On May 21, 2021, Dubose released a single featuring Lil Durk, titled "24 Hours".
 It debuted at number 92 on the Billboard Hot 100.
+As of July 2023 is certified platinum.

 In July 2021, while Dubose was working on his fourth studio album, around 20 songs for the album were leaked, which delayed the album until late 2022.
 Dubose stated, "The more songs get leaked, the longer I take to drop, I'm not putting leaked songs on my album and I work hard AF to write all these songs myself!
 So if you out here leaking sh*t stop eatin up and let me cook".

 On December 7, 2021, a day after his 26th birthday, Dubose announced the upcoming release of a new EP as a prequel to his fourth studio album, at that point titled A Boogie vs. Artist,.
 The EP was titled B4 A Boogie vs. Artist (or simply B4 AVA) and was scheduled for a December 10, 2021, release date.
 The announcement was accompanied by a snippet of the song "Be Free".
 The track list of the EP was revealed three days later.
 "24 Hours," his earlier collaboration with Lil Durk, was included on the EP.
 One of the songs on the EP, "Man in the Mirror," was released as a single on February 11, 2022.
 It peaked at 82 on the Billboard Hot 100.